 - BRIDGES & PARTIAL DENTURES

 How Do I Know if I Need Restorative Dentistry?

 It’s important to pay attention to the health of your smile.
 If you notice damage, decay, or pain in your teeth or gums, you’ll likely need some level of restorative treatment to correct it.

 However, there can also be problems that don’t cause pain or leave any obvious signs.
 This is why it’s essential to maintain your regular six-month dental visits.
-During these visits, Dr. Roth examines your teeth and gums for any sign of trouble.
+During these visits, Dr. Parekh examines your teeth and gums for any sign of trouble.
 With our advanced technology, we can look beneath the surface to find hidden health concerns and address them while they’re still in the early stages, making treatment easier and less invasive.